Glemham Hall was built circa 1560 by the de Glemham family,

 The Cobbolds take over

 Glemham Hall remained within the North family for more then 200 years.
-Sir Dudley's male line ended with his grandson (another Dudley North), in 1764.
-Upon his death, Dudley's sister - the Hon, Mrs. Herbert - succeeded him.
-She eventually left the estate to her younger sister's son.
-Mr. dudley Long who died childless in 1829.
+Sir Dudley’s male line ended with his grandson (another Dudley North), in 1764.
+Upon his death, Dudley’s sister – the Hon, Mrs. Herbert – succeeded him.
+She eventually left the estate to her younger sister’s son, Mr Dudley Long who died childless in 1829.
 The estate reverted to the Norths and became the property of the 8th Earl of Guilford.
 In 1923 it was purchased by the Cobbold family and became the home of Captain John (known as Ivan) Murray Cobbold and his wife Lady Blanche, daughter of the 9th Duke of Devonshire.
 Captain Cobbold was killed during WWII; when his wife died in 1987, the estate passed to her son, Patrick.
-Sadly, he died suddenly in 1994, where upon the present owner, Major Philip Hope Cobbold (Patrick's nephew), inherited the estate and now lives in the house with his wife Raewyn, originally from New Zealand.
+Sadly, he died suddenly in 1994, where upon the present owner, Major Philip Hope Cobbold (Patrick’s nephew), inherited the estate where he continues to reside following the death of his wife Raewyn in June 2016.